 - Need someone to give you feedback on an essay or resume?
 Submit a printed copy to the C&CC.
 (Guidelines posted in the C&CC.)

 - We also have brochures and handouts.

 - Questions?
-Stop by the C&CC and speak with Mrs. Takahashi.
-She is here to help all students!
+Stop by the C&CC and speak with Mrs. Takahashi or Mrs Tang.
+We are here to help all students!

 One of our popular reads is a book called Where You Go Is Not Who You'll Be by Frank Bruni.
 Come into the C&CC and literally check it out!

 This New York Times article talks about the college admissions process.